 Summary: A look at the ecological impact of steel machining and how steel recycling is important for manufacturers.

-Every day environmental pollution becomes more serious and the world’s response to it more urgent.
-To address and try to turn environmental pollution (and to avoid its disastrous effects), we have to reevaluate each part of our lives and our societies.
+Environmental pollution has become more serious and the world’s response to it more urgent.
+To address and try to turn environmental pollution (and avoid its disastrous effects), we have to reevaluate each part of our lives and societies.
 In the following article, we’ll look at the ecological impact of steel machining and whether steel machining can become more sustainable through strategies like waste management.

 What is steel machining?